Phone/fax: +44 (0)1722 716 167

 Visa and Health Requirements

-Visitors from the EU and the US currently require a valid passport, but not a visa, for entry to Italy.
+Visitors from the EU, US, Canada, Australia and New Zealand currently require a valid passport, but not a visa, for entry to Italy.
 If you are a national of any other country, please check visa regulations with your nearest Embassy of Italy.

 At present there are no specific and compulsory health requirements for entry to Italy.
-Residents of countries in the EU can only claim free (emergency) medical treatment in Italy by presenting their European Health Insurance Card (EHIC), which is issued in the UK by the Department of Health.
-You may also wish to check the advice given to travellers by the FCO.
+Residents of countries in the EU can only claim free (emergency) medical treatment in Italy by presenting their European Health Insurance Card (EHIC).
+You may also wish to check the advice given to travellers by the Department of Health and the FCO.

 Insurance